Anderson Kick Starts Field Study Fund

 In a letter written to alumni of EES, Anderson reflected on his 37 years of working with students at the University of Maine, and his motivation for seeding the Field Study Fund.
 “When I stop to think about what makes the single most important difference in a student’s readiness to launch into a professional role, UMaine’s ability to provide hands-on learning opportunities tops the list,” he said.

-Please consider making a contribution to the EES Field Study Fund today.
+Please consider doubling your money by making a gift to the EES Field Study Fund today!
 We look forward to establishing a robust scholarship that will serve as a long-standing reminder of the value of field-based learning experiences.
-If you would like to talk about a donation, please contact Liz Erickson at the University of Maine Foundation (207.581.1145 or firstname.lastname@example.org).
+If you would like to talk about a donation, please contact Liz Erickson at the University of Maine Foundation (207.581.1145 or email@example.com).
 You may also donate online.

-Stay tuned for updates on EES 217 and other student field experiences by visiting our Facebook page often.
+Stay tuned for updates on EES 217 and other student field experiences by liking us on Facebook.